STMicroelectronics/lsm6dsv16x-rs/examples/fsm_fourd_stm32f401re/README.md

 1. Connect the LSM6DSV16X sensor to the STM32F401RE Nucleo board via I2C on pins PB8 (SCL) and PB9 (SDA).
 2. Connect the sensor's FSM interrupt line to PB4 on the STM32F401RE.
-3. Build the Rust project; the UCF configuration is embedded in the code as the `FOUR_D` array.
+3. Build the Rust project; the JSON configuration is embedded in the code as the `FOUR_D` array.
 4. Flash the compiled firmware onto the STM32F401RE.
 5. Open a serial terminal at 115200 baud on the USART2 TX pin (PA2).
 6. Perform gestures that trigger FSM events.